 There is no one government-regulated rating system.
 Each region will have its own systems.
 But many use 'ears of corn' as a symbol; the more 'ears of corn,' the higher the rating (4 is the highest).

 Arrivals and Departures

 Remember that this is often a family home, so there is no reception desk.
-Say when you are arriving (usually after 4pm) so your host can be there to welcome you.
+When you are arriving (usually after 4 p.m.), your host will be there to welcome you.
 And if you are delayed, telephone to let them know, particularly if you have booked dinner.